Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Method

-Beyond the computational advantage, we observed that the stochastic variability emerging from shuffling the subset $\mathbf{X}_S$ during iteration causes a significant increase in the effectiveness of the optimization process.
-In the section presenting the simulation results (Section 3.2), we show how stochastic variability contributes to an effective search for the optimal Q-matrix.
-For a more comprehensive review and mathematical treatment of stochastic optimization, refer to \textcite{kushner_stochastic_2003}, \textcite{lai_stochastic_2003}, and \textcite{pasupathy_stochastic_2011}.
+Beyond the computational advantage, we observed that the stochastic variability emerging from shuffling the mini-batch samples $\mathbf{X}_S$ during iteration causes a significant increase in the effectiveness of the optimization process.
+In Section 3.2, we show how stochastic variability contributes to an effective search for the optimal Q-matrix.
+For a more comprehensive review and mathematical treatment of stochastic optimization, refer to \textcite{spall_introduction_2003}.